optimizely/Optimizely-Android-SDK/README.md

 # Caution: This is a Developer Preview

+You can request access to the developer preview at [optimizely.com/android](https://optimizely.com/android/).

  * APIs are not stable yet, and will change (shaped by your feedback!)
  * Many features are not yet implemented.
 See the [Changelog](Changelog) for updates
  * There may be bugs.
 Please [contact us](mailto:support@optimizely.com) and we'll resolve them as quickly as possible.